James Hackman: Aftermath

 Hackman's case became famous, and The Newgate Calendar later noted that:

 This shocking and truly lamentable case interested all ranks of people, who pitied the murderer's fate, conceived him stimulated to commit the horrid crime through love and madness.
 Pamphlets and poems were written on the occasion, and the crime was long the common topic of conversation.

 Horace Walpole remarked that the murder fascinated much of London during April 1779.
 At first, given Sandwich's position as First Lord of the Admiralty, a political motive was suspected.
 Not long before, Sandwich and Martha Ray had found themselves fleeing from Admiralty House, where a mob was rioting against the government and in particular against what it saw as the mistreatment of Admiral Keppel.

 The affair inspired Sir Herbert Croft's epistolary novel Love and Madness (1780), an imagined correspondence between Hackman and Martha Ray.
 In this, Hackman is dealt with sympathetically.
 He is represented as a man of sensibility suffering from an extreme case of unrequited love who descends into suicidal and homicidal despair, even to the point that the reader is invited to identify with Hackman rather than with his victim.

 Samuel Johnson and Topham Beauclerk debated whether Hackman had meant to kill only himself.
 Johnson believed that the two pistols Hackman took with him to Covent Garden meant that he intended there to be two deaths.
 Boswell himself (who had visited Hackman in prison) wrote that the case showed "the dreadful effects that the passion of Love may produce".

+An anonymous book was published in 1780 with some correspondence between Hackman and Reay "in a garbled form."
+The full letters were later edited and published by Gilbert Burgess in The Love-Letters of Mr. H. & Miss R.: 1775–1779, in 1895.

 In his Mind-Forg'd Manacles (1987), the social historian Roy Porter argues that Hackman was well aware of the madness of his passion.

 In The Luck of Barry Lyndon, Thackeray has his protagonist describe having met Hackman 'at one of Mrs Cornely's balls, at Carlisle House, Soho'.